cnl-berkeley/stable_projects/CognitiveRelevance_PrefrontalStructure/README.md

 ## Cognitive relevance of an evolutionarily new and variable prefrontal brain structure

 Associated data for the manuscript: *Cognitive relevance of an evolutionarily new and variable prefrontal brain structure*.
+The preprint can be accessed [here](https://www.biorxiv.org/content/10.1101/2023.02.10.528061v1).

 For questions and/or additional data requests please email Kevin S. Weiner (kweiner@berkeley.edu)